 It is important to have rationales for environmental protection that do not value nature as a mere resource for human benefit.
 Although nature is absolutely essential for human well-being, treating nature's value as reducible to the benefit it provides us manifests a kind of species selfcenteredness.
 It is a kind of species-level egoism, no more plausible in environmental ethics that ethical egoism is in human ethics.
-We need an ethic of the environment that is not humancentered and instrumental.
+It is important to have an ethic of the environment that is not human-centered and instrumental.
 One way to get such an ethic is to acknowledge the rights and interests of nonhuman sentient animals and perhaps also insentient living creatures.
 But a sentient-life-centered ethic or even an all-life-centered ethic leaves the protection of non-living nature as a contingent matter.
-Perhaps we can protect glaciers because we have a moral obligation to consider the interests of the ice worms that live in them.
-Perhaps we can protect the Arctic National Wildlife Refuge because of the caribou who make it their home.
+Perhaps glaciers can be protected on the basis of the interests of the ice worms that live in them.
+Perhaps protection of the Arctic National Wildlife Refuge can be based on the fact that caribou make it their home.
 But what if it turns out that the caribou will fare well with the proposed oil development?
-We can imagine them cuddling up to the heated pipelines in the winter to stay warm.
-Because of such cases-and there could be many-we need a reason to protect non-living nature in its own right.
+Imagine them cuddling up to the heated pipelines in the winter to stay warm.
+Because of such cases-and there could be many-there need to be reasons to protect non-living nature in its own right.
 Attempting to articulate and defend the interests or rights of natural entities other than organisms is clearly problematic.
 While it is arguable that all living creatures have a good of their own specified by either their desires or genetically-determined tendencies, what is the good of a glacier, a cloud, or a wetland?
 In contrast, it is clear that nonliving nature is often quite beautiful and thus aesthetics provides us with an important rationale for its direct protection.

 Direct appeal to aesthetics is also needed if humans are to have adequate respect for nature and a virtuous human-nature relationship.
 Ignoring environmental beauty is a tragic human failing and not just because the appreciation of natural beauty is an important part of human flourishing.
 Failing to appreciate and protect natural beauty is a kind of disrespect for nature, like failing to appreciate and protect a person's beauty shows disrespect for that person.
-If we do not admire the streak of the Milky Way across the night sky or the amazingly intricate spider's web, we fail in our relation to the nonhuman world, just as much as we fail in our relation to other humans when we do not appreciate their good humor, their grace, or their steadfastness under pressure.
-In discussing the beauty of his wife, Rolston (2002, 129) puts the point this way:
+If one does not admire the streak of the Milky Way across the night sky or the amazingly intricate spider's web, one fails in one's relation to the nonhuman world, just as much as one fails in one's relation to other humans when one does not appreciate their good humor, their grace, or their steadfastness under pressure.
+In discussing the beauty of his wife, Rolston puts the point this way:

 I would wrong her to value her only in so far as she is 'beautiful,' at least in the usual aesthetic sense. . . .
 I would also fail her if I failed to enjoy her beauty.
 That might give me an entrance to her further merits.
 Mutatis mutandis, our relations with Sandhill Cranes and sequoia trees might be similar.
+(2002, 129)